trinaetmanskie/Module4/RelevantMajorDigitalArtifact/BiographyFUNVERSION.md

 WARNING: This game could lead to arguments, fights and the uncontrollable urge to yell "The Americans are Coming!"

-PLease play at your own discretion.
+Please play at your own discretion.